 General Electric (GE) operates in 180 countries and has been a leader in industrial manufacturing for more than a century.
 Combining world-class engineering with software and analytics, GE helps the world work more efficiently, reliably, and safely.
-The company uses more than 2,000 cloud applications and 55 AWS services to build scale, efficiency, and performance across its four primary business areas: aviation, power, healthcare, and renewable energy.
+The company uses more than 2,000 cloud applications and 55 AWS services to build scale, efficiency, and performance across its aviation, power, healthcare, and renewable energy businesses.

 GE Healthcare Launches Health Cloud on AWS, Improving Collaboration and Patient Outcomes

 As a leading global medical-technology company, GE Healthcare provides a broad portfolio of products, solutions, and services used in the diagnosis, treatment, and monitoring of patients and in the development and manufacture of biopharmaceuticals.
 To provide faster access to healthcare data and help improve diagnoses and treatment, GE Healthcare launched the GE Health Cloud on AWS, giving healthcare professionals a single portal for sharing and accessing enterprise imaging applications.